abrahamesparza/hrext07-my-cruddy-app/README.md

      html/css
  * Make page more appealing
- 	 [ ] Create 3 sections for page: Left, Middle, Right [ ] Add images that show Motivation, Inspiration, and Mindfulness [ ] Align all content on page, edit email with a light opacity above all everything
+ 	 [ ] Create slideshow for images of motivation, inspiration an mindfulness [1of3] Add images that show Motivation, Inspiration, and Mindfulness [√] Align all content on page, edit email with a light opacity above all everything

  * Add jQuery to .js file
  	* Minimum:
- 	 [ ] Save submissions to local storage
+ 	 [√] Save submissions to local storage
  	 [ ] Make all the buttons work.

  	* Advanced:
- 	 [ ] Create a success messsage when email submitted (html/jquery) [ ] Create a random generator to change photos of all sections in every x amount of time (Pass in 3 photos each section)
+ 	 [√] Create a success messsage when email submitted (html/jquery) [ ] Create a random generator to change photos of all sections in every x amount of time (Pass in 3 photos each section)